techsoft3d/hc-caas-api/README.md

 ## Overview

-This is the Node.js client-side API for the Communicator as a Service (CaaS) project.
-It is used to communicate with a CaaS Server Instance.
-You can use it to convert models to SC/SCZ files, generate images or generate STEP/PDF and other formats.
-You can either connect to your own instance of CaaS or to the official CaaS Server API available at [https://caas.techsoft3d.com](https://caas.techsoft3d.com).
+This is the Node.js library for the [Communicator as a Service (CaaS)](https://github.com/techsoft3d/hc-caas) project.
+It is used to simplify communication with a CaaS Server Instance.
+You can use it to convert and view CAD models, as well as generate images, STEP, PDF and other formats.
+Using this library you can either connect to your own instance of CaaS or to the official CaaS Server API accessible at [https://caas.techsoft3d.com](https://caas.techsoft3d.com).

+For information on how to communicate with CaaS through HTTP requests, please see the [CaaS Github Project](https://github.com/techsoft3d/hc-caas)

 ## Installation